MIT-Emerging-Talent/ET6-CDSP-group-08-repo/4_data_analysis/social_environment_analysis/non_tech_explanation.md

 Solar power isn't just about providing electricity; it's also a superhero in the fight against climate change.
-By using solar, we avoid burning dirty fuels that release greenhouse gases (GHGs) into the air, which warm our planet.
-We estimated how much pollution was avoided by the solar power installed.
+By using solar, we avoid burning dirty fuels that release greenhouse gases (GHGs) into the air, which warm our planet. an estimation can be done to show how much pollution was avoided by the solar power installed.

-- **Less Pollution Avoided in Conflict Zones:** Our estimates show that while solar power in conflict areas does help reduce pollution, the amount is much, much smaller compared to peaceful regions.
-This is simply because there's less solar power installed in war-torn places, also the excessive use of fuel in cars, planes and other military vehicles is extremely high during conflicts and the usage is uncontrolled.
-So, conflicts don't just hurt people;
-they also slow down our planet's healing process by limiting clean energy.
+- **Less Pollution Avoided in Conflict Zones:** while solar power in conflict areas may help in reducing pollution, the amount will be much, much smaller compared to peaceful regions.
+This is simply because there will be less solar power installed in war-torn places, also the excessive use of fuel in cars, planes and other military vehicles is extremely high during conflicts and its usage is uncontrolled.
+So, conflicts don't just hurt people; they also slow down our planet's healing process by limiting clean energy.

 ## What Solar Access Means for People